 That’s why for today’s post, I created a free printable daily schedule, so all you’ll need to do is fill it out and add it to your Bullet Journal.

 The schedule is an A5 size PDF file, if you never used printables before, check my post How To Use Printables In Your Bullet Journal for step-by-step instruction on how to print and use these.

 You can get this printable in the “Other Pages” section of the Resources Vault.

-If you’re not part of Planning Mashers yet, be sure to sign up at the end of the post so get access to this printable and tons of others!
+If you’re not part of Planning Mashers yet, be sure to sign up in the form below to get access to this printable and tons of others!

 Hope this post was interesting; if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.

 And remember: Keep Bullet Journaling, and Don’t Be A Blob.